wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 How can we make this function better?
 We have done this a few times now so you can feel free to do it yourself.

-This function contains a condition that returns true or false, so we can just simple return the condition instead, and use an implict return, like so 👇
+This function contains a condition that returns true or false, so we can just simple return the condition instead, and use an implicit return, like so 👇

 ```js
 const goodReviews = feedback.filter(singleFeedback => singleFeedback.rating > 2);